Guidelines

 Strength rating

 Take a comprehensive medical and sexual history in every patient presenting with erectile dysfunction (ED).
-Consider psychosexual development, including life stressors, cultural aspects, and cognitive/thinking style of the patient regarding their sexual performance.
+Take a targeted psychosexual history, including life stressors, cultural aspects, and cognitive factors regarding patient sexual performance.

 Strong